All Episodes

 Yeah.

-I've I've I've got people emailing me about I've got uh um I hear this frequently.
+I've got people emailing me about it.

-And one of the reasons people were a little afraid of Cain.
+And one of the reasons people were a little afraid of Kane, they didn't think he would do well in the debates.

-That and there are a couple other things that are equally as frustrating to me.
+That, and there are a couple other things that are equally as frustrating to me.

 But that's the basic answer.

-It's it's simply uh people are tired.
+It's simply people are tired.

 Republican voters are tired of their candidate being made fun of and laughed at because they're stupid hicks when they're not, but they're characterized that way.